hujhax/austin-improv-wiki/Troupes/The Cubbies.md

 ## Summary
 ### Press Blurb
 This is their bio from the [[Festivals/2012 Out of Bounds|2012 Out of Bounds]] web site:

-<blockquote>This troupe formed due to their individual ties to the city of Chicago and common love for improv.
+> This troupe formed due to their individual ties to the city of Chicago and common love for improv.
 Members have studied at iO Chicago, Second City, and [[Theatres/The New Movement Theater|The New Movement Theater]].
-The Cubbies' style of improv displays playfulness and fondness for each other.</blockquote>
+The Cubbies' style of improv displays playfulness and fondness for each other.

 ## Media
 ## More Information